Proof #17 - Think about Leprechauns|

 Many believers will say, "It is impossible for you to prove that God (Allah, Ra, Vishnu, whatever) does not exist.
 There is no way to prove that something does not exist."
 This is a silly argument for the following reason.

 If you think about it, you will realize that there is no difference between God and Leprechauns.
 Lots of people talk about God as though he exists, but there is no actual evidence for God's existence.
+And there should be, because there are many positive claims in the definition of God.
 For example: